alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/03_definitions/core-terms/integrity.md

 - Not stubbornness
 - Not perfection
 - Not never changing; integrity allows change when it is explicit and bounded
+- Not honesty or truthfulness in the common sense.
+Integrity here is structural, not epistemic

 ## Dependencies